awslabs/mxnet-lambda/docs/Discussion.md

 ## Other Useful Services

-[Sagemaker](https://aws.amazon.com/cn/sagemaker/) is a stable AWS official tool to Build, train, and deploy machine learning models at scale.
+[Amazon Sagemaker](https://aws.amazon.com/sagemaker/) is a fully-managed platform that enables developers and data scientists to quickly and easily build, train, and deploy machine learning models at any scale..

-[SAM-CLI](https://github.com/awslabs/aws-sam-cli) is a stable AWS Labs official tool that manages Serverless applications written with AWS Serverless Application Model (SAM).
+[AWS SAM-CLI](https://github.com/awslabs/aws-sam-cli) is the AWS CLI tool for managing Serverless applications written with AWS Serverless Application Model (SAM).
 SAM CLI can be used to test functions locally, start a local API Gateway from a SAM template, validate a SAM template, fetch logs, generate sample payloads for various event sources, and generate a SAM project in your favorite Lambda Runtime.

-[MMS](https://github.com/awslabs/mxnet-model-server) is an AWS Labs official tool that serves deep learning models exported from MXNet or the Open Neural Network Exchange (ONNX).
+[Apache MXNet Model Server](https://github.com/awslabs/mxnet-model-server) (MMS) is a flexible and easy to use tool for serving deep learning models exported from [Apache MXNet](http://mxnet.apache.org/) or the Open Neural Network Exchange ([ONNX](http://onnx.ai/)).

 All these tools are very amazing, and we are not trying to reinvent the wheel.
-We support packing, deploying and serving machine learning models in a serverless manner.
+MXNet-lambda supports packaging, deploying and serving machine learning models in a serverless manner.
 We don't support training, deploying with server or local Lambda testing.

 For training, please check out Sagemaker.
 For deploying / model serving, both Sagemaker and MMS are very good resources.
 For local Lambda testing, SAM-CLI it is highly recommended.